jessepav/lacygoill-wiki-backup/vim/mapping.md

     " press:  "a 3 C-b l
     " press:  .
     :mess
-    the count is 3~
+    the count is 3˜
-    the register is a~
+    the register is a˜
-    the count is 3~
+    the count is 3˜
-    the register is a~
+    the register is a˜

 Notice how `"b4yl` did not reset the count  to 4, nor the register to `"b`, when the dot command was executed.